kyoichi-sugahara/autogenu-jupyter/error_monitoring/memo.md

 ### when python file's change is not reflected

-The python module `autogenu` can be instatlled by running
+The python module `autogenu` can be installed by running
 ```
 python3 -m pip install setuptools
 python3 -m pip install .